rust-lang/rust/docs/dev/style.md

 We don't have specific rules around git history hygiene.
 Maintaining clean git history is encouraged, but not enforced.
-We use rebase workflow, it's OK to rewrite history during PR review process.
+Use rebase workflow, it's OK to rewrite history during PR review process.

 Avoid @mentioning people in commit messages and pull request descriptions(they are added to commit message by bors).
 Such messages create a lot of duplicate notification traffic during rebases.